ibmresilient/resilient-community-apps/fn_symantec_dlp/README.md

 -->
 The Symantec DLP app implements the following functionality in the IBM QRadar SOAR platform:

-* Poll Symantec DLP for incidents using a DLP saved report search filter and create a corresponding incident/case in the IBM SOAR platform.
+* Poll Symantec DLP for incidents using a DLP saved report search filter and create a corresponding incident/case in SOAR.
-* Add Symantec DLP notes to corresponding IBM SOAR incident/case.
+* Add Symantec DLP notes to corresponding SOAR incident/case.
-* Create artifacts from the Symantec DLP incident in the IBM SOAR incident/case.
+* Create artifacts from the Symantec DLP incident in the SOAR incident/case.
-* Resolve a Symantec DLP incident when the corresponding IBM SOAR incident/case is closed.
+* Resolve a Symantec DLP incident when the corresponding SOAR incident/case is closed.
-* Close an IBM SOAR incident/case when the corresponding Symantec DLP incident is resolved in Symantec DLP.
+* Close an SOAR incident/case when the corresponding Symantec DLP incident is resolved in Symantec DLP.
 * Get the Symantec DLP incident details and write the JSON in a formatted SOAR incident note.
 * Create a live link in the Symantec DLP incident to the corresponding SOAR case.
 * Create a live link in the a SOAR case to the corresponding Symantec DLP incident.